J.D. (Scrubs): Romantic history

 While J.D. and Elliot had an on-and-off romance throughout the series, it is not until the conclusion of Season 6 that they appear ready to get back together.
 The episode "My Point of No Return" ends with J.D. and Elliot lying on a bed in the on-call room, leaning in for a kiss.
 The action remains unresolved until Season 7, when Elliot backs out.
 They both then say that the almost-kiss had nothing to do with their feelings for each other.
 In Season 8, they become a couple again after they talk about their history together, and Dr. Kelso advises them to do whatever makes them happy.

-During the filming for Season 8, Sarah Chalke said in an interview that she couldn't imagine J.D. and Elliot not being together romantically.
+During the filming for Season 8, Sarah Chalke said in an interview that she could not imagine J.D. and Elliot not being together romantically.
 In the Season 8 finale, it is suggested through a flash forward in the style of a home movie that J.D. and Elliot will marry and have a child.

 In Season 9, it is revealed that J.D. and Elliot are in fact married and expecting a child.
-This is punctuated by an extremely awkward morning ritual in front of Elliot's class where J.D. kisses her stomach for every month, she is pregnant and says "and thank you for making mommy's boobs bigger"; Elliot then puts her breasts on his head.
+This is punctuated by an extremely awkward morning ritual in front of Elliot's class where J.D. kisses her stomach for every month she is pregnant and says "and thank you for making mommy's boobs bigger"; Elliot then puts her breasts on his head.
 In their final appearance together, they go on a "babymoon", a romantic getaway for expecting parents.